hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

     *Note: In this lab, you’ll connect to the SQL Server database by using **localhost** because gateway data sources can't resolve **localhost**.
 This isn’t a recommended practice when creating your own solutions.*

 1. If prompted for credentials, in the **SQL Server Database** window, select **Use my current credentials**, and then **Connect**.

+1. If prompted for creating an unencrypted connection, select **OK**.

 1. In the **Navigator** pane, expand the **AdventureWorksDW2020** database.